Marc-Aradillas/github_nlp_project/README.md

 2. Install project dependencies by running pip install -r requirements.txt in your project directory.

-3. Obtain an API key from the Alpha Vantage website.
+3. Obtain an API key from the GitHub website.

 4. Create a config.py file in your project directory with your API key using the following format:

-> GITUB_API = "YOUR_API_KEY"
+> GITUB_API = "GITHUB_API_TOKEN"

 5. Ensure that config.py is added to your .gitignore file to protect your API key.

-6. Run the acquire.py script to fetch stock data from the Alpha Vantage API:
+6. Run the acquire.py script to fetch stock data from the GitHU API:

 > python acquire.py